Who we share your information with

 The Cabinet Office requires us to carry out data matching exercises as part of their national fraud initiative.
 Data matching involves comparing computer records held by one body against other computer records held by the same or another body.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it indicates that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 The Cabinet Office requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide, particular sets of data to them.
-This work does not require the consent of the individuals concerned under the Data Protection Act 1998 or the GDPR.
+This work does not require the consent of the individuals concerned under the Data Protection Act 1998 or the UK GDPR.

 Burial plot deed holder's information will be released to funeral directors or the individual responsible for arranging a further internment into a grave pursuant to the Council's powers under Part II of Schedule 2 of the Local Authorities' Cemeteries Order 1977.